 Georgia Tourist Centers

-The Greenway path is open to all types of non-motorized uses and dogs are welcome as long as they are on a leash.
+The Greenway path is open to all types of non-motorized uses.
+Dogs are welcome as long as they are on a leash.
 Currently, the North Oconee River Greenway connects with Cook’s Greenway Trail at Sandy Creek Nature Center and follows the North Oconee River south toward downtown Athens and the University of Georgia.

 You can check out the wildlife as you hike Cook’s trail, bike along our greenway or enjoy a family outing at one of our riverside parks.
 Check out our facility pages to learn more information and plan your excursion into the great outdoors.